-- A library of exercise lessons and bonus education videos: The 4 progressive stages of PT exercise programs as well as the multiple Fast Track Programs.
+- A library of exercise lessons, bonus education videos and the 4 different program stages as well as the multiple Fast Track Programs.

 - Remember, you don’t have to sort out what to do next.
 I guide you very, very carefully in a step-by-step approach to maximize your growth toward a healthy back!